Project-Books/book-project/STYLEGUIDE.md

 The package statement and import statements should not be line-wrapped.

+### Fields at the top

+All fields should appear at the top of the class before any constructors.
+Fields should not be interspersed between methods.

+### Overloads together

+Overloaded methods, including constructors, should appear together with nothing in between.

 ### Newline at end of file

 Every source file should have one newline at the end of the file.